These policies will take effect June 29th, 2020.

 - If your child is new to potty training then please make sure the bottom half is easy to remove quickly.
 Stretch pants are best for this time period.
 Please avoid buttons, belts and overalls.

 No toys should be brought from home unless requested for a special activity.

 We are willing to work with children who are in the process of potty training.
 Please send your child in easy access clothing such as elastic waist pants- no onesies, overalls, belts, or pants with buttons.
 Also, please supply extra sets of spare clothing for this training period.

 - Ready, Set, Go will be closed for major holidays: New Year’s Day, Martin Luther King, Jr. Day, Presidents’ Day, Patriot’s Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Thanksgiving Day, Friday after Thanksgiving Day, Christmas Day.
-We are also closed from Christmas Eve day until after New Year’s Day and one week at the end of June.
+We are also closed from Christmas Eve day until after New Year’s Day, February school vacation week, April school vacation week and one week at the end of June.
 Please check our calendar for specific days.

 Open Door Policy